 - Weekend of Giving

-These heartwarming stories demonstrate the impact our donations to the WCMA have made on our local community.
-Click on the grantee's name to learn more about the organization.
+These heartwarming stories demonstrate the impact your donations to the WCMA have made on our local community.
+Click on the Grantee Name to learn more about the organization.

 A small boy's story....

 Grantee: Girls on the Run